Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 This cheatsheet includes:

-* Summmary of Microservices
+* Summmary of microservices
-* Scenarios, Examples
+* Use Cases
 * Pros & Cons
 * Choices
 * Considerations / Questions to ask